PeernetOfficial/WebGatewayUpload/README.md

     	SSL Certificate file (default "server.crt")
   -Key string
     	SSL Key file (default "server.key")
-  -SSL
+  -Production
+    	Flag to check if required to run on production mode -SSL
     	Flag to check if the SSL certificate is enabled or not -WebpageAddress string